There IS an external examination of this course at this level.

 Students extend their understanding of safe working practices and contemporary manufacturing techniques, and develop the knowledge, understanding and skills required to manage the processes of designing and manufacturing.

-Prerequisites: A C grade in Materials Design & Technology - Textiles (ATAR) in Year 11
+Prerequisites: A C grade in Materials Design & Technology - Textiles (General) in Year 11

 The focus for this unit is building on relationships.
 The unit examines the dynamics of families, groups and communities, considering positive and negative impacts on children and society.
 It explores change in family and community structures and how these changes affect children.